Good-Better-Best Pricing: The Three-Tier Architecture That Captures Full WTP

 - Total: $6,580 portfolio profit

-The Better tier generates the most absolute profit despite not having the highest margin.
-This is by design -- it combines decent margin with the highest volume.
+Better generates the most absolute profit despite not carrying the highest margin.
+That is by design: it pairs a decent margin with the largest volume share.

-Not-from-concentrate, premium carton with pour spout, 8 flavours including trendy options (mango-passionfruit, blood orange).
+- Better "Pure Pressed" 1L at $3.59 (34% margin): not-from-concentrate, premium carton with a pour spout, 8 flavours including mango-passionfruit and blood orange.
 The hero product.
-Margin: 34%.

-- The Better tier gained 8 percentage points versus pre-GBB structure
+- Better gained 8 percentage points of share versus the pre-GBB structure

-- Blended portfolio margin increased from 30% to 34%
+- Blended portfolio margin rose from 30% to 34%

-- Category share grew 2.1 points -- the clear tiering made the brand easier for consumers to navigate and for retailers to merchandise
+- Category share grew 2.1 points, as the clear tiering made the range easier for shoppers to navigate and retailers to merchandise

 Designing an Effective GBB Strategy

-1. Differentiation must be visible: Consumers need to see and understand why Best costs more.
-Packaging, ingredients, format -- the differences should be obvious at shelf.
-If consumers cannot tell the three tiers apart at a glance, your GBB is failing.
+Shoppers need to see why Best costs more.
+Packaging, ingredients, format: the differences must be obvious at shelf.
+If a shopper cannot tell the three tiers apart at a glance, the architecture is failing before psychology even gets a chance to work.

-2. Good must be genuinely good: The biggest GBB mistake is making the Good tier so poor it damages brand perception.
-Good should be a product consumers feel satisfied with, not a deliberately inferior decoy.
+The biggest GBB mistake is making Good so poor it drags down brand perception.
+Good should be a product shoppers feel fine buying, not a deliberately crippled decoy.
+A weak Good poisons trust in the whole range.

-4. Watch the Better-to-Good ratio: If more than 35% of volume sits in Good, consumers are not seeing enough value in Better.
-Either the price gap is too large or the quality differentiation is insufficient.
+If more than 35% of volume sits in Good, shoppers are not seeing enough reason to step up to Better.
+Either the gap is too wide or the quality difference is too thin.
+That is mix drift starting, and it is far easier to catch here than to reverse later.

 Continue exploring